nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

 Edits an existing person in the address book.
 Can only be used in view mode.
-For fields requiring an INDEX, existing fields have to contain a value before editing is allowed, else there will be no INDEX
+For fields requiring an INDEX, existing fields have to contain a value before editing is allowed, else there will be no INDEX.

 It requires at least one field:
 - n/: To be followed by updated name of student